TransmodelEcosystem/EUDIT/wiki/use-cases/ticketing.md

 Delivers fulfilment with the purchase result (boarding-pass equivalent).
 The raw media for QR-code delivery is sent upon delivery of the purchase, taking advantage of the established connection between the customer and the distributor for immediate use.

+### Automatic store-value reload
+When the traveller taps on validator equipment with a FARE PRODUCT of AMOUNT OF PRICE UNITS type (on boarding or at checkout on closed networks), the system calculates the trip price and decreases the traveller's amount by the price.
+With a specific parameter, when the amount falls below a threshold, the system automatically sells a reload for the amount.
+It is an automatic purchase for the traveller: they will see a sale on their customer account.

 ## 6. After-Sales